destgeerlab/shape-coded-particles/README.md

 ## Future Research
 We tested the ABT algorithm only on our SCP datasets where the actual location of the particles has no relation to class characteristics.

-Since SCP has similar optics to other microscopic medical images of cells, ABT could be used to generate new data for those datasets.
+Since SCP have similar optics to other microscopic medical images of cells, ABT could be used to generate new data for those datasets.

 ## Citation
 TBD;

 ## Contact
 If you have any questions or suggestions, feel free to contact us at:
-TBD;
+ghulam.destgeer@tum.de, akif.sahin@tum.de, leander.eijnden@tum.de